CORRELATIONS

 40. If a car tyre has more air, the car may use less gas per mile.

-41. If a train increases speed, the time to reach the final point decreases.
+41. If a train increases its speed, the time to reach the final point decreases.

-42. In archaeology, a more stable landform means more site visibility.
+42. In archaeology, a more stable landform generally yields greater visibility of sites.

 43. Investing in professional development for teachers also increases overall student achievement.